AlexGalays/abyssa-js/README.md

 ### data (key: String, value: Any): Any | State
 Same as State's data.

-### is(fullName: String): Boolean
-Returns whether this state has the given fullName.

 ### isIn(fullName: String):Boolean
 Returns whether this state or any of its parents has the given fullName.